-In contrast, the EPA has come to conclusions that differ from those reached by European agencies, which has resulted in American regulations that are currently more permissive.1 However, some types of PFAS are proven to be problematic, and around the country, including in the Seattle area, PFAS contamination has resulted in significant costs to local water districts.^{j, k}
+In contrast, the EPA has come to conclusions that differ from those reached by European agencies, which has resulted in American regulations that are currently more permissive.
+However, some types of PFAS are proven to be problematic, and around the country, including in the Seattle area, PFAS contamination has resulted in significant costs to local water districts.
+Jk

 The EPA takes a risk-based approach to regulating refrigerants, considering their environmental and human health impacts.
-For HFOs, the agency acknowledges the potential TFA formation and accumulation, but believes the overall environmental benefits outweigh the risks, especially compared to the current high-GWP HFCs.
-However, current regulations on natural refrigerants restrict the market's ability to consider a viable alternative.
-If subsequent research adds evidence to studies that indicate the US water supply is put at risk by HFO refrigerants, a rapid market shift away from HFOs would be necessary.
-The US can mitigate this risk by creating a regulatory environment that allows natural refrigerants.
-This will put the US and domestic manufacturing in a more resilient posture, with more options, as the environmental effects of HFO refrigerants are observed.
+For HFOs, the agency acknowledges the potential TFA formation and accumulation, but believes the overall environmental benefits outweigh the risks, especially compared to the current high-GWP HFCs However, current regulations on natural refrigerants restricts the markets ability to consider a viable alternative.
+If subsequent research adds evidence to studies of Chemicals) is a European Union regulation that controls chemical use due to potential environmental and health risks.
+Companies must provide information about their chemicals to European Chemicals Agency (ECHA).
+ECHA and Member States assess the submitted information to identify potential risks.
+For substances of very high concern (SVHCs), companies must demonstrate safe use and lack of suitable alternatives for continued use.
+The most hazardous substances may be restricted or banned completely.